gauripatil/gauripatil/README.md

 I'm a Full Stack Web Developer 💻!
 </h2>

-I love the to explore new technologies developing interesting web apps.
+I love to explore new technologies developing interesting web apps.
 I love to travel & read.

 ### 🤝 Connect with me: